bfierz/bfierz.github.io/old-projects/old-projects.md

 loops.

-Used technologies: *Java, GNU Assembler (GAS), SVN* Used concepts: *Single Instruction Multiple Data (SIMD), Static Single Assignment (SSA)*
+Used technologies: *Java, GNU Assembler (GAS), SVN*

+Used concepts: *Single Instruction Multiple Data (SIMD), Static Single Assignment (SSA)*

 ## Dark Physics (2007)

+One part of the 'Physically-based Simulation' lecture was to apply the theory to practice.
+In a small team of three, we developed a rigid-body simulation engine, which supported different primitives types (plane, sphere, oriented box) and contact resolution based on the separating axes test (SAT).
+In order to use the available computational power optimally, the collision detection was separated into a board and narrow phase.
+As an additional challange, we wanted to properly support resting contacts.
+Allowing objects to stack properly without vibrating at the contact poinst required to have a solver for the linear complementary problem (LCP).

+Used technologies: *Visual Studio, C#, XNA (D3D9), SVN*

+Used concepts: *Rigid-body physics, Separating Axes Test (SAT), Linear Complementarity Problem (LCP)*

 ## Raytracer (2007)

+Used technologies: *Visual Studio, C++, Visual Source Safe*

+Used concepts: *Ray-tracing*

 ## Real-time Wavelet Turbulence Simulation (2008)

+Used technologies: *Visual Studio, C++, CUDA, SVN*

+Used concepts: *Single Instruction Multiple Data (SIMD), Parallelization, Concurrency*